 Our operations and performance depend significantly on economic conditions.
-Global financial conditions continue to be subject to volatility arising from international geopolitical developments and global economic phenomenon, as well as general financial market turbulence, including a significant recent market reaction to the novel coronavirus (COVID-19), resulting in a significant reduction in many major market indices.
+Global financial conditions continue to be subject to volatility arising from international geopolitical developments and global economic phenomenon, as well as general financial market turbulence.
 Uncertainty about global economic conditions could result in material adverse effects on our business, results of operations or financial condition.
 Access to public financing and credit can be negatively affected by the effect of these events on U.S. and global credit markets.
 The health of the global financing and credit markets may affect our ability to obtain equity or debt financing in the future and the terms at which financing, or credit is available to us.
 These instances of volatility and market turmoil could adversely affect our operations and the trading price of our common shares resulting in.